Using a Quiet Title Action to Establish True Ownership

 There does not have to be an active dispute in order to file a quiet title action.
 It is often seen as a preventative lawsuit, which aims to establish the clear owner of the property and prevent anyone else from trying to claim ownership in the future.

 The plaintiff must file a quiet title action in a court of law.
 The defendants will be notified and given time to respond to the complaint.
 Based on state law, the defendants will have a certain number of days to respond to the complaint.
 If the defendants do not respond or do not contest ownership, the plaintiff will be granted clear title.

 If the defendants contest ownership, the case will go before the court.
 It can be a lengthy battle to determine who has the legal ownership of the property.

-Filing this type of lawsuit could cost the plaintiff anywhere from a few hundred dollars, to a few thousand dollars, depending on court costs, ability to contact the defendants and attorney’s fees.
+Filing this type of lawsuit could cost the plaintiff anywhere from a few hundred dollars, to a few thousand dollars, depending on court costs, the ability to contact the defendants, and attorney’s fees.